 Company formation in Portugal requires completing some actions before the company is ready to begin its activity.
-It is necessary for a new company started in Portugal to draft the articles of association and all other documents such as passport copies, specimen signatures and special forms from the company registration office.
+It is necessary for a new company registered in Portugal to draft the articles of association and all other documents, such as passport copies, specimen signatures and special forms.
 Some public notary procedures also must be taken care of, as well as finding a registered office for company registration in Portugal.
 An accountant and a bank account are mandatory for company formation in Portugal.

-In order to incorporate a small or medium business with little capital and a liability limited by the contribution to the capital, the investors are advised to incorporate a Private Limited Company (Sociedade por Quotas - LDA) in Portugal.
-The LDA must be established by at least two founders with a minimum share capital of 5,000 EUR.
-All the shareholders must bring a contribution to the capital and their liability is limited by that contribution.
-The management is assured by a director appointed by the general meeting of the shareholders, the supreme authority in the Portuguese LDA
+In order to incorporate a small or medium business with a reduced amount of capital and a liability limited by the contribution to the capital, the investors are advised to form a private limited company (sociedade por quotas - LDA) in Portugal.
+The LDA must be established by at least two founders with a minimum share capital of EUR 5,000.
+All the shareholders must bring a contribution to the capital and their liability is limited to that contribution.
+The management is assured by a director appointed by the general meeting of the shareholders, the supreme authority in the Portuguese LDA.

-If the founders have a high amount of capital and which to have a company where this capital can be increased without problems can incorporate a Public Company (SociedadeAnónima - SA) which is a form of large company elected by the investor who can provide a minimum share capital of 50,000 EUR.
-At least five shareholders are necessary to incorporate this type of business and their liability is limited by the contribution to the capital.
-In this type of Portuguese business, the management is assured by a board of directors which is supervised by a Supervisory board, both invested by the general meeting of the shareholders.
+If the founders have a high amount of capital, they can incorporate apublic company (sociedade anónima - SA) which is a form of large company formed by investors who provide a minimum share capital of EUR 50,000.
+At least five shareholders are necessary to incorporate this type of business and their liability is limited to their contribution to the capital.
+In this type of Portuguese business, the management is assured by a board of directors which is monitored by a supervisory board, both invested by the general meeting of the shareholders.

-In order to obtain a certificate of registration, the founders of an entity must submit an application followed by the articles of association and the certificate of the name approval but no later than 15 days from the incorporation.
-When receiving the above, the one-stop shop will deliver the corporate tax number, the company's Social Security number and the declaration of commencement of business activities.
+In order to obtain a certificate of registration, the founders of an entity must submit an application followed by the articles of association and the certificate of the name approval, but no later than 15 days from the incorporation.
+When receiving the above, the Portuguese authority will deliver the corporate tax number, the company's social security number and the declaration of commencement of business activities.

 The entity’s employees must be registered at the Centros de Formalidades das Empresas or at the Business Registry Offices 24 hours before they start their activity or 10 days latest after the declaration of starting the business.

-The registration for the employee’s accident compensation insurance is performed online at a private insurer and cannot cover the individual which don’t receives a salary.
+The registration for the employee’s accident compensation insurance is performed online at a private insurer and cannot cover the individual which doesn’t receive a salary.

-Incentives are offered for foreign company formation in Portugal, such as the development of renewable energies, specifically solar energy.
-Moreover, foreign investors willing to start a company in Portugal can ask for help at the Agency for Investments and External Commerce in Portugal in order to find out more about the company formation in Portugal.
+Incentives are offered for foreigncompany formation in Portugal, such as the development of renewable energies, specifically solar energy.
+Moreover, foreign investors willing to set up a company in Portugal can ask for help at the Agency for Investments and External Commerce in Portugal in order to find out more about the company formation in Portugal.

-Foreign company formation in Portugal represents approximately 2.5% of the Gross Domestic Product over the past years.
-In 2008, the Bank of Portugal registered a sum of 31.9 million EUR from foreign investments in Portugal.
-The main investors in Portugal are Germany, UK, Spain, France and the Netherlands.
+In 2008, the Bank of Portugal registered a sum of EUR 31.9 million from foreign investments in Portugal.
+The main investors in Portugal are: Germany, UK, Spain, France and the Netherlands.